prof-rossetti/nyu-info-2335-201706/projects/crud-app/project.md

 ## Evaluation

-Full credit for presence of a Python program which runs without error, meets all requirements, and exactly or near-exactly produces the desired functionality.
+Full credit for presence of a Python program which runs without error, meets all or almost all requirements, and exactly or near-exactly produces the desired functionality.

 Else 87.5% credit for presence of a Python program which runs without error, meets most requirements, and produces most of the desired functionality.